 According to the Mayo Clinic, the top five benefits of stretching include:

 Increased flexibility and joint range of motion.
-Flexible muscles can improve your daily performance.
-Tasks such as lifting packages, bending to tie your shoes or hurrying to catch a bus become easier and less tiring.
+Flexible muscles can improve your daily performance with tasks such as lifting packages and bending to tie your shoes.
 Flexibility tends to diminish as you get older, but you can regain and maintain it.

 Improved circulation.
 Stretching increases blood flow to your muscles.
 Blood flowing to your muscles brings nourishment and gets rid of waste byproducts in the muscle tissue.
 Improved circulation can help shorten your recovery time if you’ve had any muscle injuries.

 Better posture.
-Frequent stretching can help keep your muscles from getting tight, allowing you to maintain proper posture.
-Good posture can minimize discomfort and keep aches and pains at a minimum.
+Frequent stretching can help keep your muscles from getting tight and allows you to maintain proper posture.

 Stress relief.
 Stretching relaxes tight, tense muscles that often accompany stress.